La lumière, Le soleil

 Light has been revered since the dawn of time, or rather its main source: the Sun.

-Finally, the Romans, cultural successors of the Greeks, kept this link to light as a heritage.
-Roman law includes clauses guaranteeing a "right to light" in their homes, most of which have a solarium.
+The Romans, cultural heirs of the Greeks, perpetuated this special bond with light.
+Roman law included clauses guaranteeing a "right to light" in Roman houses, most of which had solariums.

-Soranus of Ephesus, one of the great Roman physicians of the 2nd century, prescribed sun exposure for babies with jaundice.
-It is thus the ancestor of modern treatments against neonatal jaundice using blue light.
+Soranos of Ephesus, one of the great Roman physicians of the 2nd century, prescribed sun exposure for infants with jaundice.
+It is thus considered the ancestor of modern treatments against neonatal jaundice, which today use blue light for therapeutic purposes.

 Source: A. Martel, The Power of Light